Advanced Cardiovascular Life Support

 Certification Course Card

-At the conclusion of this class, participants will receive an AHA ACLS for Healthcare Providers certification course card, which is valid for two years.
+At the conclusion of this class, participants will receive an AHA ACLS Providers course card, which is valid for two years.

 All class sessions are held at Clarkson College, located on 42nd and Douglas Streets in Omaha, Neb.